ankschoubey/old-blog/_posts/2019-12-20-clean-code-2-leave-clues-naming-convention.md

 # Abbreviations and short forms

-Many people try to optimize for vertical space of the screen but forget horizontal space.
+Many people try to optimize for the vertical space of the screen but forget horizontal space.

 This is kind of an exception to the above rule: for things that are very very common, short forms are better.
 (You also type less).